-For example, if retries is 3, the system will try connecting again in 5 minutes if the initial connection attempt fails.
-If this retry attempt also fails, the system attempts a second retry in 10 minutes.
-The third retry attempt is made 15 minutes later.
+For example, if retries is 3, the system will try connecting again in 10 seconds if the initial connection attempt fails.
+If this retry attempt also fails, the system attempts a second retry in 20 seconds.
+The third retry attempt is made 40 seconds later.
 If the third retry attempt fails, the message is given a failed status.
 So after four attempts (the first attempt plus 3 retries), the message fails.
 You can search for and manually resubmit failed messages in Message tracker.

-Retries do not occur precisely at these intervals because each connection attempt takes some seconds, which varies by computer.
-So retries actually occur after the connection attempt time plus the interval.
+Retries do not occur precisely at doubled intervals because each connection attempt takes some seconds, which varies by computer.
+So retries actually occur after the connection attempt time plus the doubled interval.

-This control applies only to retrying to send messages, not receiving.
-It applies only to retrying to send related to transport issues.
+This control applies only to sending messages, not receiving.
+It applies only to resending related to transport issues.
 It does not apply to successfully sent messages for which receipts have not been received as expected.
 Another control, resends, determines how many times the system will resend a message when a receipt is not received from the partner.
 For information about resends, see reliable messaging in the collaboration settings chapter.